-If the chimney is inside the home, the heat from the home will warm the air in the upper parts of the chimney and allow the heated exhaust fumes to escape with relative ease.
+If the chimney is inside the home, the heat from home will warm the air in the upper parts of the chimney and allow the heated exhaust fumes to escape with relative ease.

-This will force the cold air to instead be drawn down the chimney and into the home.
+This will force the cold air to be instead drawn down the chimney and into the home.

 If you run the chimney indoors, you will not encounter the stack effect assuming the rest of the home is heated.

-Imagine a potential home buyer seeing such a sight in your home when trying to make a sale.
+Imagine a potential buyer seeing such a sight in your home when trying to make a sale.